Tiny Urban Kitchen

 Salts

-July 15, 2009 by Jennifer Che 1 Comment
+Published: Jul 15, 2009 · Modified: Oct 9, 2023 by Jennifer Che

+Salts is a cozy little restaurant between Central and Harvard Square in Cambridge.
+It sits in a funny area near MIT surrounded by Royal East, Bertucci's, Craigie on Main, and Toscanini's.
 I had yet to try Salts since they came under new ownership about 5 years ago.
 The restaurant has been highly acclaimed locally, so we decided to try it out on Friday night.
 Surprisingly, it was easy to get a table at 7:45PM on Friday night.
 Is it the recession?
+Bottom line?
+The food is excellent, especially their signature dish, "duck for two," which is worthy of its accolades.
+The ambiance is cozy, warm, and relaxing.
+The waitstaff is very friendly and they really put you at ease.
+We had a very enjoyable time there.

-Amuse bouch – chilled tomato soup with crumbled eggs, fresh herbs, and croutons.
 This soup was a gift from the kitchen, and it was very good.
 The soup was clean, bright, and tasted like fresh tomatoes from the garden.
 The touch of cream or something cut out any acidity that may have been there.
 In all, the soup tasted light, bright, and simple.
 Very nice.

-“7 Minute” farm Egg with foraged mushroom escabeche, shaved asparagus, toasted hazelnuts, and Idiazabal cheese ($15).
 This appetizer was excellent, probably my favorite item of the entire evening.
 The slightly cooked egg yolk spread throughout the rest of the salad, covering the farm foraged mushrooms and everything else.
 The dish tasted rustic, flavorful, and very balanced.
 The cheese and the egg added a nice counterpoint to the mushrooms and asparagus.
 The toasted hazelnuts gave the salad a nice crunch, adding to the interesting and complex texture of the entire dish.
 Very enjoyable.

 Consomme with rabbit, raspberries, Salts farm borage flowers.
-I did not try this dish, but Bryan assures me that it was delicious.
+I did not try this dish, but Bryan assures me that it was delicious

 Spiced breast of slow roasted Squab with grilled local strawberries, red ribbon sorrel, and long pepper custard ($17).